Safety-certified tools Tools for Automotive Applications C-STAT Static analysis C-RUN Runtime analysis Debugging and trace probes

-In this article we will take a brief look at IAR Visual State 8.1 and some of the new features that come with the release.
-The most notable new feature is variant handling, which is the ability to deal with feature differences within a product line directly in the design model.
+In this article, we will take a look at the feature variant handling which is the ability to deal with feature differences within a product line directly in the design model.
 This is an outstanding feature if you have software-driven variations in your product and it’s the first time that feature variation modeling has been seamlessly integrated into a general modeling tool.

 The variant handling introduced in IAR Visual State 8.1 adds a third choice - the ability to design in feature variations directly in the design model and then at code generation time decide which variant to code generate for.
 And not only at code generation; you can for example at any time choose to show only the features that are part of a specific variant directly in the design tool.
 The same of course goes for exercising the selected design variant in the IAR Visual State test and simulation tools.

 Design variations pop up in many different fields, but for the automotive industry this is a big challenge and even more so as the amount of software in modern cars continues to increase.
 Taking into account things like different regulations, different customer preferences and different acceptance of pricing levels in different regions will inevitably lead to a large number of variations and we haven’t even started talking about the tangible stuff like different engines, different gearboxes, head-up displays, multimedia functions etc. All this variability will in the end create complexity in the software, but the level of software complexity is probably different by magnitudes if we are dealing with the compartment lighting or the instrument cluster and multimedia head unit.